onedata/onedata-documentation/docs/user-guide/oneclient.md

 a single integer argument that determines the logging verbosity:

 * `-v 0` – *(default)* only serious errors
-* `-v 1` – information, warnings and errors which are not fatal
+* `-v 1` – information, warnings and errors that are not fatal
 * `-v 2` – verbose information on requests and their handling
 * `-v 3` – trace function calls along with their arguments
 * `-v 4` – binary messages between Oneclient and Oneprovider